 Since there is no predefined blueprint for telemedicine adoption, there are no wrong answers here.
 You can tailor an approach that meets your unique requirements and come up with a telemedicine utilization plan customized to your needs.

 You can use telemedicine to offer consultations during the time when your clinic is primarily unavailable.
 Conversely, you can also block off certain periods of time during the normal schedule to offer only telemedicine consultations.

-Involve your staff early on
+4. Involve your staff early on

 Healthcare facilities seldom function in silos.
 If you are planning to transition to virtual care on a full time or part time basis, staff involvement is mandatory.
 Having the team by your side during the initial phase can turn out to be a great resource when defining the program.
 Staff that is involved in the setup stage is much more likely to be invested in its success.